___________________________________________________________________________________________

 Columbus Model 21

 Columbus Vending Company, Columbus, OH, c.
 1934, 13".
-This is a small peanut vendor meant to be used on bars and small store-top counters.
-It's made of cast iron, and almost all I've seen are finished in green porcelain.
-It has an octagonal base, and the correct globes are the large octagonal globe (#4) and the small octagonal globe (#3).
-Of these, the #3 globe is considered more desireable.
+The Model 21 is a small bulk vendor meant to be used on bars and small store-top counters.
+It's made of cast iron and almost all that I've seen are finished in green porcelain.
+It has an octagonal base and the correct globes are the large octagonal globe (#4) and the small octagonal globe (#3).
+Collectors consider the #3 globe to be more desirable.

-This model was usually equipped with an octagonal cast iron baseplate, a plain vertical coin slot and cover, and the same large-nippled lid that came with other Columbus of this era (such as the Model M), but was also available dolled up with any or all of the following features:
+The Model 21 is the bulk-product sibling of the Model 34, which vends gumballs.
+It was usually equipped with an octagonal cast iron baseplate, a plain vertical coin slot and cover, and the same large-nippled lid that came with other Columbus models of this era (such as the Model M).
+An example of this kind of "base model" is shown above left.
+It was also available dolled up with any or all of the following features:

 - A working lamp.
 According the picture in Silent Salesmen Too, the lamp fixture attached to the lid and didn't extend in any way into the rest of the machine.
-This required a "lampshade lid," an example of which is on the machine pictured above.
+This required a "lampshade lid," an example of which is on the machine pictured above right.
 Under the aluminum cover is a hole in the center of the lid, through which a thin lamp pole could be routed and secured when the aluminum cover is removed.
 These lids are hard to find but aren't rare.
-I've seen several Columbus 21's with lamp fixtures, but I don't know if they were original or if they were created later from a common lamp and a lampshade lid.
+I've seen several Columbus 21s with lamp fixtures but I don't know if they were original or if they were created later from a common lamp and a lampshade lid.

 - A base from which protruded 2 pentagonal ashtrays.
 There were 2 styles of the "ashtray base," one that placed the ashtrays at the 9 and 3 o'clock positions and a later one that placed them at the 10 and 2 o'clock positions and therefore took up a little less counter space.
 The second style seems to be harder to find.
 I know of only one original set of ashtrays, although the base has been recast, so be careful.

 - A Pac-Man-type slug rejector.
 Although the body of this slug rejector is relatively common, the Model 21 needs a slug rejector with a vertical mount rather than the horizontal mount seen on almost all other Pac-Man-type slug rejectors.
-The example above has one of these slug rejectors.
-I don't know that this rejector is technically "rare," but it's quite hard to find; I've seen only one or 2 in a dozen years.
+The example above right has one of these slug rejectors.
+I don't know that this rejector is technically "rare," but it's quite hard to find; I've seen only a few over the years.

-The Model 21 is a nice, compact machine that collectors seems to appreciate.
-Even a plain-Jane model in good condition is very attractive and desirable, and when you add any of the above accoutrements then demand can increase considerably.
+The Model 21 is a nice, compact machine that collectors seem to appreciate.
+Even a plain-Jane example in good condition is attractive and desirable, and when you add any of the above accoutrements then interest and demand tend to increase.

-Many thanks to Roy Leatherberry for his critical review of this page.
+Thanks to Roy Leatherberry for his critical review of this page's original version.

 ___________________________________________________________________________________________